crl-ethz/crl-ethz.github.io/_posts/2025-05-21-inverse-design-for-robotic-assembly.md

 # Introduction
 Robots are increasingly used to assemble everything from everyday products and mechanical parts to architectural-scale structures.
 While humans often rely on intuition or heuristics to assess whether a design is buildable, robotic assembly presents a different challenge.
 The morphological and operational differences between humans and robots mean that human intuition no longer applies — a design that seems feasible to a human may be impossible for a robot to assemble.

 Although recent advances in robotic manipulation have significantly improved robots' physical capabilities [1], these systems typically assume a fixed task specification.
-In contrast, design-for-assembly settings allow for task modifications: if a design proves unassemblable, we want to understand how to alter it to make it feasible for robotic assembly — or even optimize it for robotic efficiency.
+In contrast, design-for-assembly settings allow for task modifications: if a design proves unassemblable, we want to understand how to alter it to make it feasible for robotic assembly — or even optimize it for robotic efficiency (fig.1).

+{% include figure.liquid loading="eager" path="assets/img/publication_preview/2025_inverse_design_w_tamp.png" class="img-fluid rounded z-depth-1" %}
+*Figure 1: Schematic pipeline of the proposed inverse design for robotic assembly via task and motion planning (TAMP).
+The design parameters are optimized based on the objectives and constraints defined by the TAMP algorithm.*

 This paradigm resembles physics-informed inverse design, where design parameters are optimized using gradients derived from differentiable physics simulations (see, e.g., [2]).
 However, unlike PDE-based physical simulation, robotic assembly involves complex decision-making over long-horizon, sequential tasks — falling within the scope of Task and Motion Planning (TAMP) [3], which jointly reasons over "what to do" and "how to do it."